Carbon Footprint of the Serres 2l Suction Bag

 The full Serres Suction bag

-The largest quantity of emissions comes from the disposal phase (67%) step 7. and the second largest comes from the raw materials (23%), step 2.
+The largest quantity of emissions comes from the disposal phase (67%) (Step 7) and the second largest from the raw materials (23%) (Step 2).

 The emptied Serres Suction bag

-The largest contributor to the total emissions for empty suction bags is raw materials (65%) (Step 2) and the second largest is the energy and heat used in production (13%) (step 7).
+The largest contributor to the total emissions for empty Serres Suction bags is raw materials (65%) (step 2) and the second largest is the energy and heat used in production (13%) (step 7).

-Saving up to 97% CO₂e emissions from waste disposal
+Saving up to 97% CO₂e emissions from waste transportation

 The emission levels significantly rise in the disposal phase of the full bag scenario.
 Materials being transported for disposal need more space and have greater weight compared to the scenario involving empty bags.
 Moreover, the organic liquids contained within these bags are subjected to incineration and additionally, in the case of the Rotterdam Hospital, the full bags are transported to the incineration with plastic boxes and are incinerated with their contents.